codewith-Ansh/my-JS-Preparation/README.md

 - 08_reduce.js – reduce method, accumulator and result

 **06_dom/**
-- one.html – Explored element selection by id/class, innerText vs textContent, and styling
+- one.html – Element selection by id/class, innerText vs textContent, and styling
-- two.html – Practiced DOM traversal using children, parentElement, and sibling navigation
+- two.html – DOM traversal using children, parentElement, and sibling navigation
-- three.html – Dynamically created and styled elements using createElement and appendChild
+- three.html – Dynamic creation of elements using createElement and appendChild
-- four.html – Learned the concepts to edit and remove elements in DOM
+- four.html – Edit and remove elements in DOM

 **07_Projects/**
 - 01_ColorSwitcher – Color switcher with clickable boxes using DOM and Event basics